 South China tiger, also named Chinese Tiger or Xiamen Tiger, is native to the forests of central and southern China and peculiar to China.
 It is one of the smallest tiger subspecies (Sumatra Tiger is the smallest) in the world.
-The characteristics to recognize South China tiger are as follows: round head with short ears, powerful limbs, long tail, lots of white fur at the chest and abdomen areas and a series of black stripes covered on its orange body.
+The characteristics to recognize the South China tiger are as follows: round head with short ears, powerful limbs, long tail, lots of white fur at the chest and abdomen areas, and a series of black stripes covered on its orange body.
 At present, South China Tiger is considered almost extinct in the wild and no more than 100 South China tigers are under captive rearing in zoos and research bases.

 Male tigers measure about 1.8 m (5.9 ft) from head to tail and weigh about 150-225 kg (330-496 lb).
 Female tigers are smaller, measuring about 1.6 to 1.7 meters (5.2 to 5.6 ft) long, weighing about 110 kg (240 lbs).
 The tail is 80 to 100 centimeters (2.6-3.3 ft) long.
-Based on the researches of felidae zoologist Mazak, the South China tigers have the least number of stripes among all the subspecies in China.
-The short and broad stripes of the South China tiger are spaced far apart compared with those of Bengal Tiger and Siberian Tiger, and diamond-shaped patterns can often be found on the sides of the South China Tiger.
+Based on the researches of Felidae zoologist Mazak, the South China tigers have the least number of stripes among all the subspecies in China.
+The short and broad stripes of the South China tiger are spaced far apart compared with those of the Bengal Tiger and Siberian Tiger, and diamond-shaped patterns can often be found on the sides of the South China Tiger.
 The South China Tiger is more primitive than other kinds of tigers, whose ratio of the length and width of the skull are relatively larger with slim body shape and slender waist, making the South China Tiger looks more like the immediate ancestor of all tigers- Panthera palaeosinensis.

 Habit and Diet

-The South China Tigers used to widely distributed in the vast areas of eastern, central, southern and southwestern parts of China and a few places in Shaanxi Province, Longdong (areas in the east of Longshan within Gansu Province), western Henan Province, southern Shanxi Province (literally in the provinces of Hunan, Guizhou, Jiangxi, Fujian, Guangdong, Guangxi, Zhejiang, Hubei, Sichuan, Henan, Shaanxi, Shanxi, Gansu, etc.)
+The South China Tigers used to widely distributed in the vast areas of eastern, central, southern, and southwestern parts of China and a few places in Shaanxi Province, Longdong (areas in the east of Longshan within Gansu Province), western Henan Province, southern Shanxi Province (literally in the provinces of Hunan, Guizhou, Jiangxi, Fujian, Guangdong, Guangxi, Zhejiang, Hubei, Sichuan, Henan, Shaanxi, Shanxi, Gansu, etc.)

-Up till now, there are only over 90 South China Tigers that are under captive rearing in China and there are nine ones under the rewildering project in South Africa, which are female tiger Cathay and her three cubs (Hulooo, JenB and Coco), male tiger Tiger Woods, female tiger Madonna and her two cubs (King Henry and Princess) and male tiger 327 which came from Suzhou later on.
-In China, there are only less than 90 South China Tigers in captivity, which are distributed in over 10 zoos across the country.
+Up till now, there are only over 90 South China Tigers that are under captive rearing in China and there are nine ones under the rewildering project in South Africa, which are female tiger Cathay and her three cubs (Hulooo, JenB, and Coco), male tiger Tiger Woods, female tiger Madonna and her two cubs (King Henry and Princess) and male tiger 327 which came from Suzhou later on.
+In China, there are only fewer than 90 South China Tigers in captivity, which are distributed in over 10 zoos across the country.

 South China Tiger is the most critically endangered tigers of any other subspecies of living tigers.
-It is estimated that there are 20 to 30 of these tigers live in the wild, and there are about 70 ones in captivity in 19 zoos in China.
+It is estimated that there are 20 to 30 of these tigers live in the wild, and there are about 70 in captivity in 19 zoos in China.
 It is under the State’s first-class protection.
 In 1996, South China Tiger was included in the list of the world's 10 most endangered animals by IUCN (International Union for Conservation of Nature).
-In 1981, it was listed on the Appendix I of Convention on International Trade in Endangered Species (CITES).
+In 1981, it was listed in Appendix I of the Convention on International Trade in Endangered Species (CITES).